hosua/TetriC/README.md

 # TetriC
-A tetris clone that I will be writing in C. I'm totally going to regret it.
+A Tetris clone written in C